alvarag/ConceptDriftMOA/README.md

 The code was implemented by Álvar Arnaiz-González.
 The review process of the paper is in progress.

 ## Contributions
-Some of the algorithms has been adapted to MOA by means a wrapper, the original code are available here:
+Some of the algorithms has been adapted to MOA by means a wrapper, the original codes are available here:

 * SimC: https://www.dropbox.com/s/s2t2ogaki1x1n4w/Weka.rar?dl=0
 * SyncStream: https://github.com/kramerlab/SyncStream/